Managing Users

 Administrators manage users, production resources such as hot folders, destinations and delivery providers.

-5. Under User Accounts Permission, choose on which accounts this user will be able to work on (if you have already defined accounts in the system).
+5. Under User Accounts Permission, choose on which accounts this user will be able to work (if you have already defined accounts in the system):

-6. In the New Information area enter the necessary information.
+6. In the User Information area enter the necessary information.

 7. Click Save to save the user information.